 Report receipts from sales and installations of qualifying residential solar energy systems equipment for the jurisdiction in which each sale was made and delivered at the full tax rate in effect for that jurisdiction.
-If a sale occurred in a jurisdiction outside the MCTD, use the New York State only 4% tax rate line on page 2 to claim a credit for the state sales tax.
-If a sale occurred in the MCTD, use the New York State/MCTD 43% tax rate line to claim a credit for the state and MCTD taxes.
+If a sale occurred in a jurisdiction outside the MCTD, use the New York State only 4% tax rate line (code NE 0021) on page 2 to claim a credit for the NYS sales tax.
+If a sale occurred in the MCTD, use the New York State/MCTD 4%% tax rate line (code NE 8061) to claim a credit for the NYS and MCTD taxes.
 In claiming a credit, include the receipts from the sale as a negative number in Column C. If the overall result in Column F is a negative number, precede it with a minus sign (-).